SpellholdStudios/1pp/README.md

 #### Copyrights Information

 ###### This mod was created to be freely enjoyed by all Baldur's Gate 2 players.
 However, it should not be sold, published, compiled or redistributed in any form without the consent of Erephine.
-First WeiDU packaging was done by CamDawg.
+First WeiDU packaging was done by CamDawg, last one by Gwendolyne.
 The original artwork and graphics are &copy;2004 Erephine.</br></br>
 <div align="right"><a href="#top">Back to top</a></div>